What is self-isolation?

 • Not go out to exercise; exercise at home or in your garden, if you have one.

 Your child will be able to access the self-isolating learning using their Teams account.
 All children have tested that they have access to their account.
 If you require any assistance with Teams please follow our help guides.
 We will post a self-isolating timetable as a guide to the week’s learning.
-Please use the first day of your self-isolation to ensure that your child has set up their work station, has all the necessary resources to hand and plan out a timetable that will work for your family, you do not need to follow our school timetable day.
+Please use the first day of your self-isolation to ensure that your child has set up their work station, has all the necessary resources to hand and plan out a timetable that will work for your family, we would encourage you to follow our school timetable day.

 During self-isolation there will be a mixture of recorded lessons and independent learning: none of the sessions will be live.
 They will be lessons that have been recorded as they happen with the class and will be accessible in Teams the following day.
 In the recordings you will be able to hear the class teacher, the children responding and see the resources and interactive whiteboard.
 It will be clear when children are expected to work independently.
 This part of the lesson will not be recorded.
 We hope this will help children feel connected to their peers and part of the class whilst they are not in school.
 Having recorded lessons will enable you to decide when each lesson is completed.
 We appreciate that it is unlikely you will have all the manipulatives and resources that we have in school, but please use what you have at home to substitute.
 If it is appropriate, we will upload a PDF of the flipchart that teachers are using to support learning at home.